My favourite local brands & what they’re doing to help plastic-free spirits

 Holistic treatments & clean beauty refills

 Based at Jody’s organic farm, the Haven offers holistic beauty therapies and treatments.
 Jody is a stockist for ZAO and Natural Spa Factory, and carries a selection of Natural Spa Factory refills, including shampoo and conditioner.

 Huge range of zero waste food and drink

 Read my review of Lesser Litter.

-Just about everything you wish you could find plastic-free lives in this shop, from oils, vinegars and syrups on-tap, to DIY peanut butter and nut milks in returnable glass bottles.
-You’ll find a great range of sweet and salty snacks, too.
+Just about everything you wish you could find plastic-free lives in this shop, from oils, vinegars and syrups on-tap to DIY peanut butter and nut milks in returnable glass bottles.
+There’s a great range of sweet and salty snacks, too.

 Affordable range of delicious coffee beans